NVIDIA/nvidia-docker/README.md

 sudo yum install -y nvidia-container-hook sudo systemctl restart docker

+# On RHEL 7/8
-docker run -e NVIDIA_VISIBLE_DEVICES=all nvidia/cuda:9.0-base nvidia-smi
+docker run -e NVIDIA_VISIBLE_DEVICES=all nvidia/cuda:10.0-base nvidia-smi

+# With Podman
+podman run -e NVIDIA_VISIBLE_DEVICES=all nvidia/cuda:10.0-base nvidia-smi
 ```

 More information on the environment variables are available [on this page](https://github.com/NVIDIA/nvidia-container-runtime#environment-variables-oci-spec).

 ## Upgrading with nvidia-docker2 (Deprecated)

-If you are running an old version of docker (< 19.03) check the instructions on installing the [`nvidia-docker2`](https://github.com/NVIDIA/nvidia-docker/wiki/Installation-(version-2.0)) package which supports Docker >= 1.12.
+If you are running an old version of docker (< 110.03) check the instructions on installing the [`nvidia-docker2`](https://github.com/NVIDIA/nvidia-docker/wiki/Installation-(version-2.0)) package which supports Docker >= 1.12.
-If you already have the old package installed (nvidia-docker2), updating to the latest Docker version (>= 19.03) will still work and will  give you access to the new CLI options for supporting GPUs:
+If you already have the old package installed (nvidia-docker2), updating to the latest Docker version (>= 110.03) will still work and will  give you access to the new CLI options for supporting GPUs:

 ```
 # On debian based distributions: Ubuntu / Debian